Introduction to R Studio

 - R Studio is available as both Open source and Commercial software.

-- R Studio is also available as both Desktop and Server version.
+- R Studio is also available as both Desktop and Server versions.

 - R Studio is also available for various platforms such as Windows, Linux, and macOS.

-R Studio can be downloaded from its official Website rstudio.com and instructions for installation are available on How to Install RStudio for R programming in Windows?
+R Studio can be downloaded from its official Website (https://rstudio.com/) and instructions for installation are available on How to Install RStudio for R programming in Windows?

 - The console panel(left panel) is the place where R is waiting for you to tell it what to do, and see the results that are generated when you type in the commands.

-- To the top right, you have Environmental/History panel.
+- To the top right, you have the Environmental/History panel.
 It contains 2 tabs:

-- Environment tab: It shows the variables that are generated during the course of programming in a workspace which is temporary.
+- Environment tab: It shows the variables that are generated during the course of programming in a workspace that is temporary.